vygr/ChrysaLisp/STATUS.md

 New `lib/task/farm.inc` class for managing a dynamic set of tasks.
 Raymarch and Mandelbrot apps now uses this lib to demo.

+Chess app demo now uses a single child Farm worker for each move calculation.
+It is now fault tolerant and will restart the move calculation if it times out or the node the worker is on dies.

+Dynamic bind the `'lisp :run` `'sys_kernel :ping` `'sys_link :link` and `'sys_link :usb_link` tasks.
+This drops the smallest boot image by 25KB.

 ------

 New `(type-of)` implementation.
 Now returns a list of keyword symbols